Another well-known keto supplement is alpha-lipoic acid (ALA), also called lipoic acid, thioctic acid, dihydrolipoic acid, and r-lipoic acid.

 Recent studies show how remarkable the effects of alpha lipoic acid are, as it may help with some of the biggest health problems Americans face — diabetes, stress-related health issues, and neurological disorders like Alzheimer’s disease.

-- In 2014 The Journal of Nutritional Biochemistry published a study showing alpha lipoic acid supplementation decreased intrahepatic and serum triglyceride levels[*].
-This is important as excess triglycerides turn into LDL cholesterol, AKA “bad” cholesterol.
+In 2014, The Journal of Nutritional Biochemistry published a study showing alpha lipoic acid supplementation decreased levels of LDL cholesterol and helped to promote recovery in fatty liver disease[*].

-- Another 2016 animal study showed that alpha lipoic acid supplement improved both hippocampus and amygdala dependent memory[*].
+- Another 2016 animal study showed that ALA supplements improved dependent memory[*].

 5 Amazing Health Benefits of Alpha Lipoic Acid